-This report is available as a download (please refer to the 'Downloads/Links' inset box, top right).
-This inset box also has links to related publications and information that may be of interest.
-Individual chapters are available as downloads (refer to the 'Download Individual Chapters' section, below right).
+This report is available as a download (please refer to the 'Downloads' inset box, top right).
+The "Where to Find Out More' inset box (right) has links to related publications/ information that may be of interest.
+Individual chapters are available as downloads ( please refer to the 'Sections' inset box, right).

 Chapter One: Introduction

 - The purpose of this review is to outline international trends in the education of students with special educational needs, with the aim of informing the Ministry of Education’s current review of special education.

 - The review does not include early childhood or post-school sectors, behaviour services or giftedness, as these fall outside the scope of the current review of special education for which the current review is intended to be a companion piece.